Perspectives

 Add in reinvested dividends and we are looking at an easy double of that.

-Or if you want to get exotic, here is what the Indian stock market did in a typical investor’s lifetime.
+Or if we want to get exotic, here is what the Indian stock market did in a typical investor’s lifetime.

 There are peaks and valleys and sometimes those valleys don’t recover for years.
 That is the nature of the game.

-You can control the depth of those valleys by including bonds.
-The ride will be smoother, and you won’t make as much but that is not always the goal.
+We can control the depth of those valleys by adding bonds.
+The ride will be smoother.
+We won’t make as much but that is not always the goal.

-But if you can afford the occasional hits to your savings and you measure your time horizon in decades, a big tilt towards stocks is what you need.
+But if we can afford the occasional hits to our savings and measure our time horizon in decades, a big tilt towards stocks is what we need.

-So, some perspectives the next time markets show their usual manic-depressive side…
+Some perspectives hence are warranted the next time markets show their usual manic-depressive side…

-• You can’t dance your way in and out of the markets to avoid downturns.
-Because you won’t know when they will come but you do know how absolutely crushing the impact on your wealth would be if you were to miss just a few of the market’s best days.
-If you still insist on abandoning everything and going to cash when times get rough, how would you know when to get back in?
+• You can’t dance in and out of the markets to avoid downturns.
+Because you cannot predict when they will come but you do know how absolutely crushing a blow it will be to your long-term wealth if you miss just a few of the market’s best days.
+So think long and hard before making any hasty decisions.
+Best yet, follow the plan blueprint that you have been following since saner times.

 • Your goals don’t change that often and nothing about any short-term events changes the fundamentals of capitalism.
 There is a reason you own a heavy dollop of stocks.
 Volatile as they are, but the equity risk premium stocks deliver over other investments in the long run is what is going to get you to your goals.

 • Not everyone can take the heat and maybe you are one of them.
 But think about what else you are going to do with your savings.
-When you own stocks, you own cash-flowing businesses.
+When you own stocks, you own cash-generating businesses.
 The world runs on businesses.
-But if you still can’t take the heat, you’d have to restructure your investments for a less volatile portfolio which is fine if you can still meet your goals with it.
+If you still cannot take the heat, there is no harm in restructuring your investments for a less volatile portfolio, assuming you can still meet your plan goals.

-Your best defense against doing anything rash with your money is to know what you own and why you own it.
-Once you gain conviction, blissful ignorance is your next best bet.
+Our best defense against doing anything rash with our money is to know what we own and why we own it.
+Once we have conviction, blissful ignorance is the best strategy.

 And who would not want to own a piece of this?